ETP graduates are making their mark in the world. They have gone on to:

 Lila Warren '09 worked for the Piedmont Environmental Council for a year and a half, directing their summer Fellowship program for college students.
 Lila is back in school pursuing a Master's Degree (MS) in Fisheries Biology at Tennessee Technological University in Cookeville Tennessee.
 For her thesis research, Lila is performing an evaluation of the state muskellunge stocking program in the Collins River and Upper Caney Fork watershed.

 Amy Whitcomb '05 worked in Sequoia National Park immediately after graduation.
 She was a graduate student at the University of California, Berkeley, and now lives in the San Francisco Bay Area.
-She is currently working for the Public Library of Science and pursuing a Certificate in Creative Writing.
+She works for the Public Library of Science and is pursuing a Certificate in Creative Writing.
 Her poems have appeared in Frogpond, Modern Haiku, Contemporary Haibun Online, Simply Haiku, The Heron's Nest, Rattlesnake Review, Sacramento News and Review, and Berkeley Poetry Review.

 Jessie White '09 began law school at the University of South Carolina in the fall of 2009.
 She has focused her J.D. degree by taking environmental courses including Federal Environmental Law, Coastal Law, Climate Change Law & Policy, Constitutional Issues in Property and Land Use Planning.
 Jessie has held an internship with the Coastal Conservation League in Charleston, SC in the land use and planning department as well as an internship with the Conservation Voters in Columbia, SC where she helped promote environmental and conservation legislation at the State House.
 Most recently Jessie spent the summer clerking for the Department of Natural Resources.

 Shiming Yang '11 is pursuing a Master of Science on Environmental Policy and Planning at the University of Michigan, School of Natural Resources and Environment (SNRE).
-This past summer and fall, she participated in a state-funded research project in China, focusing on Inland Aquaculture Pollution Management and Policy.
+She participated in a state-funded research project in China, focusing on Inland Aquaculture Pollution Management and Policy.